CARM Release Prior to Payment: What Canadian Importers Need to Know

 Under the old Revenue Management system, brokers held their own bonding arrangements with CBSA.
 Now, under CARM, financial security must be posted through the CARM Client Portal by the importer of record or by the broker on your behalf.
 The mechanic is the same — goods clear, payment follows — but the administration shifted entirely.

-When your broker submits a B3 Canada Customs Coding Form and selects RPP as the payment method, CBSA checks that sufficient security exists in the portal before releasing the shipment.
+When your broker submits a CAD (Commercial Accounting Declaration, formerly the CAD Canada Customs Coding Form under CARM) and selects RPP as the payment method, CBSA checks that sufficient security exists in the portal before releasing the shipment.
 If the security is there, your freight moves.
 If not, the release is held until payment clears or security is posted.

 Who Needs Financial Security and How Much